tock/book/src/course/root-of-trust/overview.md

 In practice, hardware roots of trust are essential for providing support for all kinds of operations, including:

-- **Application-level cryptography**: while any processor can be used to perform cryptographic operations, doing so on a non-hardened processor can result in side-channel leaks or vulnerability to fault injection attacks, allowing attackers to uncover secrets.
+- **Application-level cryptography**: While any processor can be used to perform cryptographic operations, doing so on a non-hardened processor can result in side-channel leaks or vulnerability to fault injection attacks, allowing attackers to uncover secrets.
 HWRoTs are specifically designed to prevent such